support@suburbsfinder.com.au

 Submitting Your Application

-• Income Verification: Payslips, tax returns, or financial statements, if self-employed.
+• Income Proof: Payslips, tax returns, or business financials (if self-employed).

-• Income and Expenses: Ensuring you can comfortably afford the loan repayments.
+• Income and Expenses: Verifying you can manage repayments.

-• Property Valuation: Conducting a valuation to ensure the property is worth the loan amount.
+• Property Valuation: Ensuring the property is worth the loan amount.

 Approval and Settlement